hamdy222000/swagLabAuto/README.md

 - Allure report integration
 - Modular and scalable base class
 - Automatic attachment of logs and screenshots to Allure reports on test failure
+- GitHub Actions integration for automated CI/CD on every push and pull request

 ---